(updated 22 September 2020)

 Given the above, the Department will not provide additional certification or tailored statements for individual product exports in reference to this virus.
 However, if concerns are raised by trading partners and additional documentation is required, the Department has provided a generic letter which can be used by exporters.

 The Department is proactively monitoring the situation and will continue to provide updates as information becomes available.
 The department would like to note that COVID-19 information provided on Micor is temporary and should only be used if required.
 The decision to supply the information to an importer/ importing country is a commercial decision.

 Micor (Live Animals) sets out the known importing country requirements that Australian exporters must comply with to export live animals and reproductive material.

 Users do not need a login to see importing country requirements for non-livestock species, including dogs, cats and other companion animals, and reproductive material.

 If you wish to see importing country requirements for cattle, sheep, goats, deer, buffalo and camelids users must apply for a login in the grey box at the right of the screen.
 Applications received are then reviewed by the department to determine whether access will be granted.

-Micor is regularly updated; however, importing countries may change their requirements without notice and may not inform the Australian Government Department of Agriculture, Water and the Environment.
+Micor is regularly updated; however, importing countries may change their requirements without notice and may not inform the Department.
 For this reason, it is important that exporters check requirements directly with the relevant government authority of the importing country.

 Exporters must also comply with